 UNC Hospitals (UNCH)

-Our faculty audiologists have provided the clinical audiology services at the CDL for over ten years.
+Our faculty audiologists have provided the clinical audiology services at the CIDD for more than ten years.
 A member of our faculty is appointed Section Head for Audiology and actively participates in service delivery to pediatric patients seen for team evaluations at that center.
-The collaboration between our faculty and CDL has resulted in sharing of instrumentation and facilities.
-The CDL provides an outstanding environment for Au.D. students, not only in the clinical practice of pediatric audiology but through active participation in an interdisciplinary team diagnostic facility.
+The collaboration between our faculty and CIDD has resulted in sharing of instrumentation and facilities.
+The CIDD provides an outstanding environment for AuD students, not only in the clinical practice of pediatric audiology but through active participation in an interdisciplinary team diagnostic facility.

-The Frank Porter Graham Child Development Center (FPG)
+The Frank Porter Graham Child Development Institute (FPG)

-Graduate students in audiology have long been involved in clinical practicum and special projects at the FPG Center.
-The Center has had continuous federal funding for research in otitis media for over 10 years, and our faculty have been involved as collaborators and co-investigators.
-This has created numerous opportunities for graduate students in audiology to participate in research and clinical practica.
-The FPG Center will remain a key site for the education of Au.D. students in the area of pediatric audiology.
+Graduate students in audiology have long been involved in clinical practicum and special projects at the FPG Institute.
+The Institute has had continuous federal funding for research in otitis media for many years, and our faculty have been involved as collaborators and co-investigators.
+This has created numerous opportunities for graduate students in audiology to participate in research and clinical practice.
+The FPG Institute will remain a key site for the education of AuD students in the area of pediatric audiology.

-This Center, which is located within the UNC Department of Otolaryngology, is one of the largest pediatric cochlear implant programs in the southeastern United States.
+This center, which is located within the UNC Department of Otolaryngology, is one of the largest pediatric cochlear implant programs in the southeastern United States.
 Graduate students in audiology have the opportunity to see and participate in the pre-selection process as well as fitting and mapping of cochlear implants in children.
-A preschool for deaf children served by the CCCDP began in the fall, 2001.

 UNC Hearing and Communication Center